borntofrappe/game-development/Games/Petri Dish/Noise/README.md

 offset = offset + OFFSET_INCREMENT
 ```

 The higher the increment, the greater the difference between the points.

-To showcase this, I've modified `makeCircle` to return the points based on two arguments, the radius and the offset.
-In `love.update` then, I use the horizontal position of the mouse cursor to show different offset values.
+_Please note_: the demo is updated so that it considers the position of the mouse cursor.
+As the mouse moves horizontally, the idea is to create a circle with an offset proportional to the `x` coordinate.

 ## Circle 2D noise